s-hamann/ansible-nginx/README.md

     * any other key is added to `php.ini` as a section named like the key
   The values are in turn dictionaries where keys are PHP configuration options for the appropriate section and values are the corresponding configuration values.

+The following options are specific to Gunicorn and are only used if at least one location has `gunicorn_server` set.

+* `nginx_gunicorn_servers`
+  A dictionary of Gunicorn server instance configurations.
+  The dictionary keys are the names of the instances and are referenced by the `gunicorn_server` setting of locations.
+  Dictionary values are in turn dictionaries that describe the settings for this Gunicorn instance.
+  The may have the following keys:
+    * `venv_path`
+      Directory of a virtual python environment in which the application is installed.
+      When set, the python installation in this venv is used to run Gunicorn.
+      This only works if Gunicorn is installed into the virtual environment or if the virtual environment has access to the system packages.
+      Note that this role does not create or set up the virtual environment.
+      Optional.
+    * `options`
+      A dictionary of configuration options for Gunicorn.
+      Dictionary keys are option names and dictionary values the respective values.
+      Refer to [Gunicorn's documentation](https://docs.gunicorn.org/en/stable/settings.html) for valid options and their meaning.
+      Note that these options are not passed on the command line, but are written to Gunicorn's configuration file.
+      To configure the WSGI application to run set the `wsgi_app` option.
+      Optional.
+    * `systemd_override`
+      If the target system uses systemd, appropriate unit files are created to start Gunicorn server instances.
+      This option allows customizing these units, e.g. to apply more security restrictions or loosen the default ones.
+      Must be a dictionary where keys are the names of options valid in the `[Service]` section of a systemd unit and dictionary values are the respective values.
+      Refer to `man 5 systemd.service`, `man 5 systemd.exec` and `man 5 systemd.kill` for valid settings and their meaning.
+      Optional.
+      Ignored if the target system does not use systemd.

 Dependencies
 ------------